In this age of instant gratification, customers expect a smooth and seamless online payments experience.

 On the surface, online credit card processing happens in seconds.
 Your customer visits your online store or mobile app, selects a product or service to fill their cart, inputs credit/debit card details on the checkout page, and receives payment confirmation mere moments later.

-It happens over and over again without people thinking much about it.
+It happens over and over again without a second thought.

-However, there are several activities going on at the backend to make this seemingly simple process possible.
+However, there are several actions occurring at the backend to make this seemingly simple process possible.

 Now that we have established all the players and platforms involved in the online card payment process, here is a high-level breakdown of the steps involved in the transfer of the funds from your customer’s bank account to your business bank account.